 Going above 6000m for an exhilarating climb most certainly requires the right kind of clothing and gears.
 As Mera Peak is one of the highest trekking peaks, the weather at the high altitude is cold and snowy most times of the year.
 To combat the weather conditions and harsh topography, you need to pack the items with care.

-Below are the crucial items of clothing and equipment for Mera Peak climbing:
+Below are the crucial items of clothing and equipment /packing for Mera Peak climbing:

 Head: Carry a warm woolen hat that covers your ears, a neck gaiter, headlamps for an early morning climb, and snow goggles to protect against snow blindness.